Our Childcare Homes

 About our Homes

 Umbrella is a very close-knit community with a great big family feel to it.
-We currently have 24 children in our childcare homes in the suburb of Swayambhu, Kathmandu.
-There are 2 homes – 1 girls’ and 1 boys’ – housing 10 – 14 each.
-They are within 5 minute’s walk of each other and together create a little Umbrella village!
+We currently have 11 children in our childcare homes in the suburb of Swayambhu, Kathmandu.
+There are 2 homes – 1 girls’ and 1 boys’ – and they are within 5 minute’s walk of each other and together create a little Umbrella village!

 The homes are: